protopopov1122/8SMC1/README.md

 8SMC1 API wrappers
 ===================

 This project aims to create library to perform high-level control of 8SMC1 controllers and UI to use it.
-Currently project contains library core(still in development but already has most useful functions, however not all are tested) and command-line interface to test it(SEE cli/README.md to view command-line manual).
+However the main controllers used are Standa 8SMC1, but low level Device API is separated from another code, so it can be easily reimplemented for almost any controller(it contains fewer than 1000 lines of code).
+Other system components are controller-independent, so can be used separately as light-cnc flexible library and UI for it.

-Project has few levels: low-level Device wrapper API(wraps actual 8SMC1 driver API), high-level library(used to more complex stuff: different movement, logging, error checking, g-code and tasks), command-line interface(for testing purposes), device driver stubs(to test without hardware).
+Project has few levels: low-level Device API(wraps actual 8SMC1 driver API, the only layer communicating with real controllers), high-level library named Ctrl-lib(used to do more complex stuff: different movement, logging, error checking, g-code and tasks), command-line interface(for testing purposes), graphical user interface(as final result, now is developed), device driver stubs(to test without hardware).

 Currently project is in development stage, so API may be unstable and contain bugs.
-Althrough project functional core is almost finished UI is not written so not all functions are tested.
+Althrough project functional core is almost finished, UI is being written and Ctrl-lib is changing to fit UI requirements most.
 Function testing on real hardware takes place two times a week(Monday and Thursday) so functionality that is added between this days may not work(track NEWS.md to view current state).
-All bugfixes added during tests firstly will be uploaded to testing branch and then refractored, but development code pushed in master(during the week testing and master will not be synchronized).

 For more info see READMEs in subdirectories.

 Current goals
 ===================
+Most of them are reached, but however:
 * cover all USMC API with C++ wrappers
 * write high-level API to use with this wrappers
 * make command-line inteface usable with reasonable command aliases, parameters etc.